bvarba/app-direct-isv-bv/README.md

 Let's dive in!

 ### About
-The app is minimal integration of AppDirect's APIs and includes the following:
+The app is minimal integration of AppDirect's APIs and includes the following: <br />
-Spring-based web application using Spring Boot
+Spring-based web application using Spring Boot <br />
-OAuth 1.0 signing of outbound requests to AppDirect OAuth 1.0 one-legged authentication of incoming requests from AppDirect Mysql persistant database
+OAuth 1.0 signing of outbound requests to AppDirect <br />
+OAuth 1.0 one-legged authentication of incoming requests from AppDirect <br />
+Mysql persistant database <br />
-The app is live at https://stormy-savannah-85494.herokuapp.com/
+The app is live at https://stormy-savannah-85494.herokuapp.com/ <br />

 ### End Points implemented:
 Subscription Create Notification URL <br />